-The initial data set provided by Code Louisville contained 2005 individuals who enrolled in the program.
-We restrict analysis to individuals who were between age 20 and 63 at the time of enrollment (start date of their first module), who lived in Jefferson, Bullitt, Oldham and Shelby counties when they enrolled in the program, and who had at least one quarter of nonzero earnings in the year prior to enrollment.
-This reduced the sample of participants to 1222 individuals, which is 60.9% of the original sample.8
+and who had at least one quarter of nonzero earnings in the year prior to enrollment.
+This reduces the sample of participants to 1222 individuals, which is 60.9% of the original sample.

-The sample of potential comparison individuals consisted of people whose most recent residence, as of 2021, was Jefferson, Bullitt, Oldham and Shelby counties who were between 20 and 63 years old between 2013 and 2020.
-Participants in the Code Louisville program are excluded from the sample of potential comparison individuals.9
+The sample of potential comparison individuals consists of people whose most recent residence, as of 2021, was Jefferson, Bullitt, Oldham and Shelby counties (see footnote 12) who were between 20 and 64 years old between 2013 and 2020.
+Participants in the Code Louisville program are excluded from the sample of potential comparison individuals.

 Matching occurs in two steps.
-First, treated individuals are exactly matched to individuals in the control sample based on gender, race and education.10 This results in 1,212 treated individuals matched to approximately 4 million individuals in the control sample.
-Once this match is done, the quarter/year the treated individual starts the program is set as the zero quarter for both the treated and matched individuals We calculate the earnings in the year prior to treatment as the sum of total quarterly UI earnings in the four quarters prior to the zero quarter.
-Next, the initially matched sample is refined by matching treated individuals to the comparison individuals based on a match on age and also matching to all individuals whose four quarters of prior earnings was within 2% of the prior earnings of a treated individual.11 This resulted in 1,108 individuals in the treated sample and 192,690 individuals in the comparison sample.
-We
+First, treated individuals are exactly matched to individuals in the comparison sample based on gender, race and education.
+This results in 1,212 treated individuals matched to approximately 4 million individuals in the comparison sample.
+Once this match is done, the quarter/year the treated individual starts the program is set as the zero quarter for both the treated and matched individuals.
+We calculate the earnings in the year prior to treatment as the sum of total quarterly UI earnings in the four quarters prior to the zero quarter.
+Next, the initially matched sample is refined by matching treated individuals to the comparison individuals based on a match on age and also matching to all individuals whose average earnings over the four quarters prior to the participants' quarter of entry was within 2% of the prior earnings of a treated individual.
+This results in 1,108 individuals in the treated sample and 192,690 individuals in the comparison sample.
+We then assign weights for individuals in the comparison sample, where the weights are the inverse of the number of matches for person i, in the treatment group.
+The sum of these weights will equal the number of people in the treatment sample.
+We then repeat this matching process for our completers sample-that is Code Louisville participants who